rawkthethinker/theOldGuard/README.md

 > This tool is still in development

-To Create A app run
+## To Create A app run

-`deno run --allow-run oldguard/index.ts  createApp `
+`deno run --allow-run oldguard/index.ts  spa `
 which will then create a client folder with the china framework app created, and developed on parse and react so
 `cd client\client `